terraform-community-modules/tf_aws_elb/elb_http/README.md

     - ssl (secure tcp)
 - `health_check_target` - The URL that the ELB should use for health checks, e.g. `HTTPS:443/health`
+- `idle_timeout` - The time in seconds that the connection is allowed to be idle. (default: 60)
+- `connection_draining_timeout` - The time in seconds to allow for connections to drain. (default: 300)

 Outputs
 ------